andezzat/crispy-values/README.md

 This project was initially created using the Express application generator.
 The default entry point for applications scaffolded via the tool is `/bin/www`.
 The `www` entry file requires the app with all its configuration from `/src/app.js`.

+#### Logging
+Morgan is used to log errors and messages into separate log files based on HTTP response.
+Unsuccessful responses will be logged into error file.
+Winston is used to manually log info as well.

+#### Compression
+Express compression middleware is in use to utilize gzip compression.

 #### SSL & HTTPS
 HTTPS is configured to run in production only.
 When it does, it will import the SSL certificate and key using the config provided in `/config/ssl.js`.
 There's an `ssl_example.js` file to show what a typical `ssl.js` file is meant to look like.
 Duplicate this file and create your own config based on the certificate at hand.
 The production config is not included for security reasons.